 Upon agreeing to enter a diversion program, you must complete certain conditions including performing community service, paying court costs, and participating in a shoplifting prevention class.
 If the alleged victim in the case, or the store where the merchandise was stolen, is against your case being moved out of a disposition in court, or if you have anything on your record that would disqualify you from the program such as a conviction or a previous diversion program, you may not be eligible for the program.

-Whether you were arrested for petit theft or any other misdemeanor or felony charge, contact an attorney at Taracks & Associates to discuss your options and how we can help drop or reduce your charges.
+Whether you were arrested for petit theft or any other misdemeanor or felony charge, contact an attorney at Taracks & Associates to discuss your options and how we can help drop or reduce your criminal charges.